mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 3. GoCast: Gossip-enhanced Overlay Multicast for Fast and Dependable Group Communication, 2005 ([PDF](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.75.4811&rep=rep1&type=pdf))

-The protocol implements the Plumtree algorithm from [1], with membership managed using HyParView[2] and proximity-aware overlay construction based on the scheme proposed in GoCast[3].
+The protocol implements the Plumtree algorithm from [1], with membership managed using HyParView[2] and proximity-aware邻近感知 overlay construction based on the scheme proposed建议的 in GoCast[3].
 The marrying of proximity awareness from GoCast with Plumtree was suggested by the original authors of Plumtree in [1].